-The deadline to file a Canadian tax form, called T1, is due April 30 of every year.
-If you are self-employed or own a business, you need to file by June 15 but pay any due tax by April 30.
+The deadline to file a Canadian tax form, called T1, is due April 30 every year.
+If you are self-employed or own a business, you must file by June 15 but pay any owed tax by April 30.

-Non-residents of Canada are granted an extension to file by June 30.
+Non-residents of Canada will be granted an extension to file by June 30.

 Filing US taxes as an expat goes hand in hand with filing Canadian taxes.
 You need to do both to be considered fully tax compliant.
-Make sure your US taxes and Canadian taxes are on time to avoid penalties!
+Ensure your US taxes and Canadian taxes are on time to avoid penalties!